gopherjs/gopherjs/compiler/internal/dce/README.md

 an unexported method before indicating it is alive.
 Meaning if there is no interface, only two named objects with identical unexported methods, the use of either will indicate a use of both.
-This will cause slightly more unexported method to be alive while reducing the complication of type checking which object or type of object is performing the call.
+This will cause slightly more unexported methods to be alive while reducing the complication of type checking which object or type of object is performing the call.

 | Declaration | exported | unexported | non-generic | generic | object name | method name |